common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/bkh.md

 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->
+Bakoko is a Narrow Bantu language spoken in the Sanaga-Maritime Division, Littoral Region in Cameroon.

 ### Variants

 <!-- {{VARIANT_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- Describe the variants (MCV variants) of your language -->
+Contributors to this dataset have reported various varieties that coexist and whose speakers identify more or less as Bakoko: Adie, Yakalak, Yasag, and Bisoo.
+This classification is likely not consensual, as different varieties may claim distinct ethnolinguistic identities.

+The sentence prompts used to compile this dataset mostly represent the Yakalak variety.

 ## Demographic information
 <!-- You can get a lot of the information in this section from https://analyzer.cv-toolbox.web.tr/browse -->